|•Seine River Cruises »||• Moulin Rouge »|

 The routines are presented in a sophisticated and glamorous way and are more sensual than sexual.

 Crazy Horse Paris is found at the posh address of 12 Avenue George V in the sophisticated Champs-Elysées neighborhood of the Right Bank, steps away from some of the best luxury hotels in the city.

 The founder, Alain Bernardin, created the club from what were previously twelve wine cellars.
-While the cabaret's name has expanded to other cities, Crazy Horse Paris remains the most exciting and glamorous.
+While the cabaret's name has expanded to other cities, Crazy Horse Paris remains the most exciting and most glamorous.

 It was Bernardin's vision to create a show that combined burlesque with magic, dancing, and complicated choreography.

 He vision was to go beyond traditional burlesque clubs and intersperse routines with music and comedy from a variety of artists.

 Over the years, magicians, jugglers, mimes and singers have been included in the shows.
 In fact, in 1961, French singer Charles Aznavour had his first break at Crazy Horse that set his career on the fast track.

 Crazy Horse has become an essential element of the city's culture.
 More than sixty years after its debut, Crazy Horse Paris continues to reinvent itself with new acts, complicated light shows, scintillating costumes and celebrities.
 You must be 16 years old to attend Crazy Horse.
 Elegant dress is required.